szymon-kwiecien/error_handling_app/README.md

 Its standout capabilities include automated email notifications, real-time communication via chat, attachment handling for issue reports, and on-demand PDF report generation.
 This makes it an ideal solution for organizations looking to manage support tickets and IT errors efficiently.

-> 🚧 **Note:** This application is under active development.
-> The core functionalities have already been implemented.
+> 🚀 **Status:** Core functionalities and data validation are fully implemented.
-> Validation and tests will be added in the near future.
+> The project is currently in the final polish stage, focusing on implementing tests and performing minor refactoring in selected modules to ensure high code quality.

 ---